Travelling with Your Pump

 Drinking sensibly in moderation should cause you no problems.
 However, alcohol, especially spirits, can cause severe low blood glucose (hypoglycaemia) even up to several hours after drinking.
 Following some simple guidelines can prevent any problems:

-• If you have more than two drinks, then you may need to temporarily reduce your long-acting (basal) insulin dose (or your basal rate if you use an insulin pump) during the night.
+- If you have more than two drinks, then you may need to temporarily reduce your long-acting (basal) insulin dose (or your basal rate if you use an insulin pump) during the night.
+If you use a hybrid closed loop system you could use the setting designed for exercise or increased physical activity as this will take you to a higher glucose target.
 Some people tend to ‘go low’ between breakfast and lunch the next day, so think about having a bigger breakfast, a lower dose of quick-acting insulin (the bolus) or a lower basal dose for that period.

 Going out with friends